induktio/thinker/Readme.md

 * Visual changes on map rendering and random map generation
 * More config options for many previously fixed settings in the game engine
 * Additional options for resolution settings and other user interface features
-* Some automation features are also available for player factions
+* Improved automation features are also available for player factions
 * Mod also includes [Scient's patches](Details.md)

 This mod is tested to work with the [GOG version](https://www.gog.com/game/sid_meiers_alpha_centauri) of Alpha Centauri.